When your dog sees you eating candy they may want to join in, perhaps tempting you for a taste. Pets can be experts at

 Conclusion on Candy

 Never give your dog candy.
-The negative health effects of feeding sweets to a dog are worse compared to us humans.
-It’s a bad idea and if you personally enjoy consuming candy then keep them out of their reach.
+The negative health effects of feeding sweets to dogs are worse compared to us humans.
+It’s a bad idea and if you personally enjoy consuming candy then keep them out of reach.
 Your dog will be better off without that artificial and unnatural junk!